nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

 ## Install NGINX Plus Ingress Controller using Manifest files

 1. Make sure your AKS cluster is running.
-If it is in stopped state then you can start it using below command
+If it is in stopped state then you can start it using below command.
    ```bash
    MY_RESOURCEGROUP=s.dutta
    MY_AKS=aks-shouvik